tridencorp/parasite/README.md

-# parasite
+# Parasite

-Ethereum p2p and sync node (based on geth).
+Small P2P/RPC server for ETH and BTC.